DenverSuspensionCollective/DenverSuspensionCollective.github.io/resources/general/code-of-conduct.md

 - There is an obligation on the IRT to discuss with you the steps to be taken to ensure your safety.

 - Your complaint should be addressed in a fair, timely, and confidential manner.
-If a serious crime has occurred there is an obligation to report it to the police.

 - You should be given information by the IRT about what complaint procedures are available to you.
 These may be formal or informal processes.